MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 Set a breakpoint to see the value of the `username` variable while the program is running.

-1. Set a breakpoint on the line of code that says `Console.WriteLine($"\nHello {username}!");` by clicking in the left gutter next to the line.
+1. Set a breakpoint on the line of code that says `Console.WriteLine($"\nHello {username}!");` by clicking in the far-left margin, or gutter, next to the line.
 You can also select the line of code and then press **F9**.

-   A red circle appears in the far left margin, and the line is highlighted.
+   A red circle appears in the gutter, and the line is highlighted.

    ::: moniker range="<=vs-2019"
    ![Screenshot that shows a breakpoint on a line of code in Visual Studio.](../media/breakpoint.png)